gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 I used a [Tkinter](https://docs.python.org/fr/3/library/tkinter.html) window in full screen mode sent as video output to the projector and build the user interface.
 On the main menu, I added some configuration buttons that can be used to select things like which target we want or how far from it, we want to be standing.
-I emulate the distance to a target by simply reducing the target size according to how it would be like in real life.
+I emulated the distance to a target by simply reducing the target size according to how it would be looking in real life.
 I also added a button to re-calibrate the camera, just in case it moved a bit.

 This is a small video of what the menu looked like (the user interface is in French):